Dates: 6th - 9th September 2018

 The Feast Collective too will go to the same lengths of unbelievable offerings, with stalls and vendors creating dishes of astonishingly good cuisine from all over the world.
 Kids are more than welcome – Lizzie’s Way is a fab place for your children to cook mud pies and cast spells, and the Kid’s Field will fill in everything in between – with a balloon disco, biking, trapeze workshops, giant bubbles and much more.
 Oh and don’t forget your fancy dress – Saturday night is usually a huge themed event – they even got the Guinness World Record for highest number of people dressed up in one place with over 50,000 people in costume in 2010.

-The location of the festival, in the leafy Robin Hill Country Park on the picturesque Isle of Wight, is another massive draw for punters.
-On this idyllic island guests really do get a break from the real world.
+The location of the festival is another massive draw for punters, guests really do get a break from the real world.
 A word to the wise: book your ferry ticket in advance.
 Another word to the wise; don’t let the hassle of camping get you down; book some affordable glamping and enjoy not just the gorgeous bell tents and their stunning interiors, but also the perks and privileges of being in the boutique campsite.